opendaylight/releng-builder/src/site/markdown/jenkins.markdown

 Trigger: **test-integration**

 This job runs a full integration test suite against your patch and reports back the results to Gerrit.
-This job is maintained by the integration project and you just need to leave a comment with trigger keyword above to activate it for a particular patch.
+Leave a comment with trigger keyword above to activate it for a particular patch.

+This job is maintained by the [Integration/Test][1] project.

 **Note:** Running the "test-integration" trigger will cause Jenkins to remove it's existing vote if it's already -1 or +1'd a comment.
 You will need to